alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 | lap   | run              | drink     |
 | file  | document         | smoothen  |

-<p align=center> Table 1 : sample of ambiguities </p>
+<p align=center> Table 1&nbsp;: sample of ambiguities </p>

-Now, combine all these words in a subject-verb structure (this is where compositionality comes into play) and for each of their respective meanings, ask yourself "does this reading make sense?\".
-Does it make sense, for instance, for a dog to drink? does it make sense for a bus to document something?
+Now, combine all these words in a subject-verb structure (this is where compositionality comes into play) and for each of their respective meanings, ask yourself "does this reading make sense&nbsp;?\".
+Does it make sense, for instance, for a dog to drink&nbsp;? does it make sense for a bus to document something&nbsp;?
 If yes, we note the combination with a *1*, and if not with a *0*.[^5].
 This, according to the authors[^6], gives us the results of Table 2.
-As mentioned previously, one of our goals with this framework is to achieve contextuality, but that title alone is not specific enough, as we differentiate between three kinds: probabilistic, possibilistic and strongly possibilistic.
+As mentioned previously, one of our goals with this framework is to achieve contextuality, but that title alone is not specific enough, as we differentiate between three kinds&nbsp;: probabilistic, possibilistic and strongly possibilistic.
 This nomenclature comes from Abramsky's work, see [Abramsky], who summarised the criteria each type must obtain[^7].